Causes of knee pain | Understanding symptoms | Diagnostics | Nonsurgical treatments | Surgical options | Joint Replacement | Knee prevention

 While acupuncture has limited value for many orthopedic injuries, it may be a way of avoiding a surgery if that is your goal.

 During acupuncture, hair-thin needles are inserted into various parts of the body and are stimulated to alleviate pain in many forms including but not limited to nausea, dental pain, muscle pain, menstrual cramps, and pain from osteoarthritis.
 This 3000-year-old Chinese art gained credibility in the western world in 1997 when the National Institutes of Health declared it to be effective for some ailments.

 The Chinese believed that by balancing the positive and negative energy in the body, pain relief can be achieved.
 They found acupuncture to be an effective resource to achieve that balance.
 Other modern-day doctors believe that acupuncture stimulates pressure points thus releasing relaxing endorphins.
 Whatever the case may be, acupuncture provides relief to many people suffering from pain.

 If you decide to try acupuncture, be sure to have a licensed professional administer the treatment.
 Also, get a physician’s referral for an acupuncturist close to you.
 An acupuncturist should be certified by the National Commission for the Certification of Acupuncturists.
 You can obtain a list of certified specialists in your area by calling the American Association of Acupuncture and Oriental Medicine.

-Spas and whirlpools are sometimes used to improve circulation and relieve chronic pain from the back and joints.
+Spas and whirlpools are sometimes used to improve circulation and relieve chronic pain from joints.
 Different therapy uses different temperatures of water.
-Cold water reduces inflammation, cold and warm water improves circulation.
+Cold water reduces inflammation and warm water improves circulation.